redis/redis-doc/docs/redis-clients/java.md

 ​
 ### Connect to your production Redis with TLS
 ​
-When you deploy your application it's important to use TLS and follow [Redis security](https://redis.io/docs/management/security/) guidelines.
+When you deploy your application, use TLS and follow the [Redis security](/docs/management/security/) guidelines.
 ​
-Before connecting your application to Redis server with enabled TLS you need to make sure that your certificates and private keys are in the right format.
+Before connecting your application to the TLS-enabled Redis server, ensure that your certificates and private keys are in the correct format.

-To convert user certificate and private key from *PEM* format to *pkcs12* use the following command:
+To convert user certificate and private key from the PEM format to `pkcs12`, use this command:
 ​
 ```bash
 openssl pkcs12 -export -in ./redis_user.crt -inkey ./redis_user_private.key -out redis-user-keystore.p12 -name "redis"
 # Enter password to protect your pkcs12 file
 ```
 ​
-Server (CA) certificate should be converted to *JKS* format using the [keytool](https://docs.oracle.com/en/java/javase/12/tools/keytool.html) shipped with JDK:
+Convert the server (CA) certificate to the JKS format using the [keytool](https://docs.oracle.com/en/java/javase/12/tools/keytool.html) shipped with JDK.
 ​
 ```bash
 keytool -importcert -keystore truststore.jks \